• Read the instructions carefully. Be familiar with the controls and the proper use of the equipment.

 • the type of machine is unsuitable for its task;

 • lack of awareness of the effect of ground conditions, especially slopes;

 • incorrect hitching and load distribution.

-• While mowing, always wear substantial footwear and long trousers.
+• Always wear substantial footwear and long trousers.
 Do not operate the equipment when barefoot or wearing open sandals.

-• Thoroughly inspect the area where the equipment is to be used and remove all objects which can be thrown by the machine.
+• Thoroughly inspect the area where the equipment is to be used.

 • WARNING-Fuel is highly flammable.

 • store fuel in containers specifically designed for this purpose.